AlphaForceBravo/FWB-FB-S/README.md

 * **Disable Bait Toggle:** If enabled, the bot skips pressing the bait key and automatically adds +5.0s to your fish timeout so you don't infinite loop.
 * **Fish Timeout (s):** How long to wait for a bite before re-casting.
 Set to **15.0s** (or 20.0s without bait).
 * **Clean Threshold:** How loud the fish splash must be *above* the background rain to trigger.
+* **Reel Click Delay (s):** Found in the Advanced tab.
+Manually fine-tune the delay between hearing the splash and clicking to reel the fish in.
 * **Minigame Vision Mode:** Found in the Advanced tab.
 Highly recommended to leave this on **Template (Fastest: ~2ms)** for lightning-fast minigame reaction times.

 ### Failsafe System